LanaCreegan/The-Cookie-Dough-Company-PP5/TESTING.md

 - Crispy forms not was working bootstrap 5/field.html.
 To fix this I installed cripsy-bootstrap 5, but have since changed to Bootstrap 4.

+- Images were their original size and not matching.
+This was fixed using aspect ratio in css.

+- The footer had two white blocks on either side in the order confirmation.
+To fix this all that was needed was en extra closing div.

 #### Unfixed:
 - The add to favourites button would not fill in when a user added the product to their favourites.
 To add a temporary fix this I added a toast to let the user know the product had been added to their favourites.
 I would like to go back and change it in the future to have the icon empty and then fill when added.